luyangshang/CyberCraft/CyberCraft/scenarios/README.txt

 					Error messages

 If you modify the files in the scenario folder, you may encounter some error messages related to the inconsistence or wrong format.
-Here are some of the erros messages:
+Here are some of the error messages:

 *Cannot find scenarios/assetsTable.json or the file is corrupted!
 Maybe assertsTable.json is missing, maybe the file does not conform with JSON format.
 One common mistake is missing or having too much commas in an array.